 By changing the scope of an existing crime, this bill would impose a state-mandated local program.
-By increasing the duties of local law enforcement agencies, this bill would impose a state-mandated local reimbursement is required by this act for a specified reason.
+By increasing the duties of local officials, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.